Tel: 0161 928 8804 | abc@architectscertificate.co.uk

 Short-term financing solutions

 A Sewer Bond can also be a requirement by a local authority.
-Also known as a Section 104 agreement between the owners of a private sewer (usually a developer) and the relevant water authority whereby, subject to the owner constructing the sewer to an agreed standard and maintaining it for an agreed period the water authority will adopt it and it will thereafter become part of the public sewer system.
+A Section 104 agreement is a legal arrangement between a developer (or other owner of a private sewer) and the relevant water authority.
+It sets out the terms under which the sewer must be constructed to an agreed standard and maintained for a specified period.
+Once these conditions are met, the water authority will adopt the sewer, and it will become part of the public sewer network.

 Go to Top